Compartment concepts

 Virtual control

-Virtual control make it possible to create main presets that can be reused with many different controllers.
+Virtual control makes it possible to create main presets that can be reused with many different controllers.

 The idea is simple: